Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 These are just a few things to consider before leaving on any trip.

-Read our 10 Travel Safety Tips to Put in Place Before You Go to ensure you are fully prepared before you even leave home.
+Read our 10 Travel Safety Tips to Put in Place Before You Go to ensure you are fully prepared before leaving home.

 In Cabin Safety

 Treat your cabin on the ship the same as you would a hotel room.
 More people have access to your room than you may imagine.
-Especially when in port when maintenance and cleaning contractors can easily gain access to your cabin.
+Especially in port, maintenance and cleaning contractors can easily access your cabin.

 Consider Personal Safety in Your Cabin